Posts Tagged ‘questions’

 I use six explicit ground rules for all Conferences That Work.
 Four of them, The Four Freedoms, are available for download.
 To learn about the others and understand how they all work, read my book!

-What do you think about having explicit ground rules during conferences?
-Have you attended conferences where they were used?
+What do you think about explicit ground rules during conferences?
+Have you attended conferences that used them?
 If so, what was your experience of having them available?

 How can we better support event professionals?

-baby holding finger - thtstudios - 151079254_5486c264e7How can #eventprofs help guide/mentor those new to the industry? was the topic of a fascinating August 5 #eventprofs chat† (archive), moderated by the “Queen of EIR“, Jenise Fryatt.
+support event professionalsHow can we better support event professionals? was the topic of a fascinating August 5 chat† (archive), moderated by the “Queen of EIR“, Jenise Fryatt.
 The chat was noteworthy for its energy around two initiatives that emerged during our hour together:

 • An online resource for answering event industry questions